-With a few materials you can make this bird color sorting and counting activity.
+With a few materials, you can make this bird color sorting and counting activity.
 Kids will love this hands-on math activity.

 What can you do with a bag of feathers?
-I bought great bag of bright, colorful feathers a couple months ago at a Lakeshore Learning store.
+I bought a great bag of bright, colorful feathers a couple months ago at a Lakeshore Learning Store.
 At the time, I didn’t know exactly what I was going to do with them, but I knew that I would find something fun.
 Today I made this bird color sorting and counting activity with the feathers.
 Here is how I did it.

 Here is what you will need to make your birds:

 - colorful feathers

 - laminating film/machine (optional)

 Putting it Together

 I used an empty yogurt container as a pattern and traced a circle onto my paper.

 After cutting out the circles, I added a triangle beak.
 At this point, I laminated my birds.
 I used regular paper to make my birds, so they were pretty flimsy before laminating.
 If you make your birds from card stock, you may not need to laminate them.
 I completed the birds by adding a little googly eye (see pictures below) to the front of the bird.